underscoreio/essential-scala/src/pages/intro/index.md

 ~~~

 <div class="solution">
-Type is `Int`, but this one doesn't evaluate to a value -- it raises an exception instead, and a raised exception is not a value.
+Type is `Int`, but this one doesn't evaluate to a value---it raises an exception instead, and a raised exception is not a value.
 How can we tell this?
 We can't continuing computing with the result of the expression.
 For example, we can't print it.
 Compare

 ~~~ scala
 scala> println("foo")